Glossary

 - Digital exchange of soil-related data (ISO 28258:2013) presents a conceptual model of a common understanding of what soil profile data are

-- Digital soil mapping is the creation and the population of a geographically referenced soil databases generated at a given resolution by using field and laboratory observation methods coupled with environmental data through quantitative relationships (source: wikipedia)
+- Digital soil mapping or pedometric mapping is the creation of soil maps by using field and laboratory observation methods coupled with environmental data through quantitative relationships (source: wikipedia)

 - Discovery service